 Preparing Tender Minds for the Future World

-If one agrees to what Robert Fulghum says that all one really needs to know is learned in kindergarten, early childhood education (ECE) is no doubt the cornerstone of education.
+Robert Fulghum once said that all one really needs to know is learned in kindergarten.
+Indeed, early childhood education (ECE) is no doubt the cornerstone of education.

 Effective and competent early childhood educators are indispensable for quality kindergarten education.
-Since September 2003, all newly appointed kindergarten teachers in Hong Kong have been required to possess a Qualified Kindergarten Teacher (QKT) qualification or its equivalent.
-All new principals from the 2009–10 school year should have a degree in ECE.
+Since September 2003, all newly appointed kindergarten teachers in Hong Kong have been required to possess a Qualified Kindergarten Teacher qualification or its equivalent.
+All new principals from the 2009–10 school year are required to have a degree in ECE.

-Jourdan Ho and Irene Ip were both qualified kindergarten teachers holding a Higher Diploma in Early Childhood Education when they enrolled in the Bachelor of Arts (Early Childhood Education) Programme (CHED).
+Ka Wai Lee and Chenyl Tseng were both qualified kindergarten teachers holding a Higher Diploma in ECE when they enrolled in the Bachelor of Arts (Early Childhood Education) Programme (CHED).
 They decided to pursue a degree with two years of full-time study after assuring themselves of the commitment to educating preschool children.

-The basic understanding of ECE acquired from the higher diploma course has fuelled Irene with the desire for an in-depth study.
-She is curious about what playing means to pre-school children and how it relates to their learning, how to develop a good curriculum, how to support those with special educational needs (SEN) and what contemporary issues in ECE there are in this fast-changing world.
+The basic understanding of ECE acquired from the higher diploma course has fuelled Ka Wai with the desire for an in-depth study.
+She is curious about what playing means to pre-school children and how it relates to their learning, the way to develop a good curriculum and to support those with special educational needs (SEN), and the contemporary issues in ECE that are occurring in this fast-changing world.
 To her pleasant surprise, at the Faculty of Education, the treasure trove was wide open for her and other students to delve into.

-The class size at 20 is small enough to facilitate effective interflow of ideas and cohesion, and at the same time big enough for a vibrant diversity.
+The class size at 20 is small enough to facilitate effective interflow of ideas and cohesion, and at the same time, big enough to offer a vibrant diversity.
 Students, being higher diploma course graduates from different institutions, came with various strengths, ranging from the writing of lesson plans to the making of effective teaching aids.
 ‘We have a cordial relationship and are well-connected.
 We are all willing to share and exchange ideas during and after class.
-Since there are only 20 of us, circulation of information is efficient,’ said Jourdan who has completed her studies.
-Her classmate Irene agreed, ‘Whenever anybody has a problem, others will take it as their own and are all ready to help.’
+Since there are only 20 of us, circulation of information is efficient,’ said Ka Wai who had completed her studies.

-The course on Introduction to Educational Research is a memorable learning experience for Irene.
-She chose the topic of parental involvement in children’s education.
-Guided through the research process step by step by her course instructor, she found that both her research skills and insight into the subject were largely enhanced.
+The course on Introduction to Educational Research is a memorable learning experience for Ka Wai.
+She chose the topic ‘Changes of kindergarten teacher’s teaching model’ in Visual Arts activities.
+Guided through the research process step-by-step by her course instructor, she found that both her research skills and insight into the subject were largely enhanced.
 She is now confident in working on a research project relating to this topic in the coming year of her study.

 Published: Summer 2017